Cooper-Thomas1/OblivionaireOnline/phase-one-submission.md

 > How will the group ensure accountability and track progress?

-Each week, team members will be accountable to doing `weekly status reports` in our team meetings.
+Each week, team members will be accountable to doing *weekly status reports* in our team meetings.
 This is a space where each member can give updates on what they have been working on in the last week, as well as any problems encountered.
-We will also use `GitHub` for version control, where we can track all changes with a comprehensive history of what changes were made, when they occurred, and who implemented them.
+These features and changes will be logged via the `Issues` tabs, where any suggestions/improvements to the code can be contributed by group members.

 ---